kajumito/gatsby-plugin-routes/README.md

 ## Routes -file

-At routes configuration file you need to export array of `route` objects.
-Every object in the route -array need to have `path` and `component` fields defined.
+At routes configuration file you need to export an array of `route` objects.
+Every object in the route -array needs to have `path` and `component` fields defined.

 ### `path` (required)